uraimo/SwiftyGPIO/README.md

 <a href="#first"></a>
 ## Your First Project: Blinking leds and sensors

-If you prefer starting with a real project instead of just reading documentation, more than a few tutorials are available online.
+If you prefer starting with a real project instead of just reading documentation, you'll find some ready to run examples under `Examples/` and more than a few tutorials available online.

 If you are using Swift 3.x and the latest version of SwiftyGPIO, [Cameron Perry has a great step by step guide](http://mistercameron.com/2016/06/accessing-raspberry-pi-gpio-pins-with-swift/) on how to setup a Raspberry Pi for Swift and using a led and a temperature sensor.

 ## Usage

-Currently, SwiftyGPIO expose GPIOs, SPIs(if not available a bit-banging VirtualSPI can be created), I2Cs, PWMs and UART ports, let's see how to use them.
+Currently, SwiftyGPIO expose GPIOs, SPIs(if not available a bit-banging VirtualSPI can be created), I2Cs, PWMs, 1-Wire and UART ports, let's see how to use them.

 ### GPIO

-Let's suppose we are using a Raspberry 2 board and have a led connected between the GPIO pin P2 (possibly with a resistance of 1K Ohm or so) and GND and we want to turn it on.
+Let's suppose we are using a Raspberry 3 board and have a led connected between the GPIO pin P2 (possibly with a resistance of 1K Ohm or so) and GND and we want to turn it on.

 Note that SwiftyGPIO uses the *raw Broadcom numbering scheme* ([described here](https://github.com/uraimo/SwiftyGPIO/wiki/GPIO-Pinout)) to assign a number to each pin.